akuhlken/VirtualRocks/docs/dependencies.rst

 .. note::
     Pymeshlab changes filter names.
 Here's a link to their list of filters (in case they change the names again):

-To learn more about pymeshlab, click on this link: `pymeshlab Documentation <https://pymeshlab.readthedocs.io/en/latest/>`_
+To learn more about pymeshlab, check out their documentation: `pymeshlab Documentation <https://pymeshlab.readthedocs.io/en/latest/>`_

-To learn more about MeshLab, click on this link: `MeshLab Website <https://www.meshlab.net>`_
+To learn more about MeshLab, check out their documentation: `MeshLab Website <https://www.meshlab.net>`_

 Python libraries